stgm/rester/README.md

 Amends the data for one item in the list.
 Newly attached data will be merged in and so will not delete existing data.

-## Hardcoding data

-The `DATA` variable contains all data that's in the server by default.
-In line with JSON standards, this can be filled with lists (arrays) or dictionaries (objects).
-Refer to the example data atop the `rester.py` code to learn more.